wkrantz/palette/README.md

 # palette

-A palette of chords to paint with
+A palette of chords to paint with.

-Requires n.b.
+Requires n.b., can cause issues outputting many simultaneous notes to some voices.

 ## Grid